Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 liver crostini

-Polenta, for me, and boar for Luca.
+Polenta for me, and wild boar for Luca.

-Tuscan Food FACT N. 1
+TUSCAN FOOD FACT N. 1

 Tuscan bread has no salt.